 Sweating is losing water, so it can easily lead to dehydration.
-If you exercise at this time, you will sweat too much and the body can overheat easily.
+If you exercise at this time, you will sweat too much and your body can overheat easily.

-It is best to avoid exercises such as mountain climbing, running and rowing when humidity is too high.
+It is best to avoid exercises such as mountain climbing, running, and rowing when the humidity is too high.

 If you exercise in high humidity, your body loses a lot of its salts.
 It is trying to compensate for the high temperature by sweating excessively.

-When there is an imbalance in the salts concentration in your body, you can experience serious muscle cramps.
+When there is an imbalance in the salt concentration in your body, you can experience serious muscle cramps.

 4. Heat exhaustion and heat stroke